BillyDM/awesome-audio-dsp/TECHNICAL_READING.md

 - [`The Design of the Roland Juno oscillators`] - A beautiful and simple explanation on the oscillators of this classic synth.
 - [`TimeStretch PDF`] - A PDF explaining the DSP of [`TimeStretch`], a refinement of the famous [`PaulStretch`] time stretching effect.
 - [`synfx-dsp`] - A Rust crate that has several useful essential DSP algorithms you can reference along with links to relevant resources, used by the [`HexoSynth`] plugin.
 Includes algorithms such as filters, oscillators, LFOs, sub-sample interpolation, envelopes, waveshapers, oversampling, and a reverb.
+- [`Reaktor 6 DSP Articles`] - A collection of DSP articles by Native Instruments.
+It also includes examples of how to implement them in Reaktor 6.

 [`Cytomic Technical Papers`]: https://cytomic.com/technical-papers/
 [`DAFx`]: http://www.dafx.de/